-DER/DPV models are proposed to be considered as per the process outlined in PSS®E models for load and distributed PV in the NEM16.
-DPV bus mapping data for all mainland NEM regions is available at the time of writing this report and is planned to be used to model the DER/DPVs in PSS®E at relevant buses.
-For future scenarios up to FY 2029-30, assumptions are planned to be based on 2024 ISP forecasts to project future DPV generation in each region.
+DER/DPV models will be considered as per the process outlined in PSS®E models for load and distributed PV in the NEM19.
+DPV bus mapping data for all mainland NEM regions is available at the time of writing this report and will be used to model the DER/DPV in PSS®E at relevant buses.
+For future scenarios up to FY 2029-30, assumptions will be based on 2024 ISP forecasts to project future DPV generation in each region.